Family of Black man shot by deputy seeks release of audio

 Brown’s sister, Yolanda Brown, said her brother worked as a health aide, loved children and was “the life of the party.”

-“Anybody know that if you call on Isaiah, he will be there,” she said.
+“Anybody knows that if you call on Isaiah, he will be there,” she said.

 In brief remarks, his mother, Jennifer Brown, said, “My concern at this point is just for my son to hopefully come home alive.”